 Black winged eyeliner is nothing new.
-But thanks to the makeup artists at Fendi, Viktor & Rolf, and Guo Pei (the designer behind Rihanna's infamous Met Gala pizza/ omelette dress), they've gotten an incredibly abstract and graphic makeover.
-Rather than taking shape in simple cat eye style, wings now look more like tini Kandinsky doodles than a standard makeup technique.
+But thanks to the makeup artists at Fendi, Viktor & Rolf, and Guo Pei (the designer behind Rihanna's infamous Met Gala pizza/omelette dress), it has gotten an incredibly abstract and graphic makeover.
+Rather than taking shape in simple cat eye style, wings now look more like tiny Kandinsky doodles than a standard makeup technique.
 At Fendi, thick blocky lines of black encircled the eye in winged shape from inside of the tear duct around to midway along the waterline, leaving a patch of unlined eye.

 At Viktor & Rolf, thick and smudgey '90s style liner reigned supreme.